gridsome/gridsome.org/docs/layouts.md

 ```

-## Add layout to a page or template
+## Import layout to a page or template
 When you have created a layout you need to import to your pages and templates.
 This is done inside the `<script>` tag.

 ```html